romansorin/pdf-to-text/README.md

 pdf-to-text was originally built as an afternoon project to aid a close friend in quickly locating relevant information after receiving several thousands of PDFs in an open records request.

-# How it works
+# How it works, and why you should use it

-Given a source directory containing PDFs,
+There is literally no good reason to use it.
+There are numerous packages that do these things better and faster — messing with unreadable and unpredictable data is just fun.
+With that being said, given a source directory containing PDFs,
 1. Convert a PDF file into a JPEG using `pdf2image`, exporting all images into a temporary directory;
 2. Convert the JPEG into TXT using `pytesseract`, exporting the resulting file text into the output directory;
 3. If keywords are provided, scan the text files and check if any keywords are present within the extracted text.
 If it is, the file is moved to a `matches` directory with the output directory;